 The back row is not alien to silverware either, having lifted the Saints’ first major domestic trophy – the LV= Cup – in his first season at the club.

-The former Newcastle Falcon of 128 appearances quickly racked up a half-century with the Saints, taking just 18-months and committed his future to the club, signing a contract extension.
+The Guildford born, former Newcastle Falcon hit a half-century with the Saints just 18 months into his time at the club before committing his future to the club by signing a contract extension.

-Top of the stats again and a regular on the scoresheet at the start of 2011/12, Phil’s form proved hard to ignore for England interim head coach Stuart Lancaster who awarded the 31-year-old a long overdue and triumphant first cap against Scotland at Murrayfield.
+Top of the stats again and a regular on the scoresheet at the start of 2011/12, Phil’s form proved hard to ignore for England head coach Stuart Lancaster, who awarded the Saxons Churchil Cup winner a long overdue and triumphant first cap against Scotland at Murrayfield.

-Phil was again involved over the summer of 2012, including on England's tour of South Africa, also skippering his country against the Barbarians at Twickenham.
+He obviously impressed as Phil was again involved over the summer of 2012, included for England's tour of South Africa, also skippering his country against the Barbarians at Twickenham.

-With the flanker proving as consistent as ever in 2012/13, a new contract ensured Phil would take his stay at the Gardens into a fifth season and beyond, while a century in black, green and gold was marked with a man of the match performance in a victory at Newport.
+A new contract in took ‘Dows’ into a fifth season and beyond, his century in black, green and gold marked with a man of the match performance in a victory at Newport.